spottsmorpheus/openLDAPidsource/README.md

 from the ./ldap folder.
 Data will then persist.

-To administer the Directory use the built in plpLDAPadmin web page.
-The default location is http://<yourdockerhostname or IP>:8080
+To administer the Directory use the built in phpLDAPadmin web page.
+The default location is http://{yourdockerhostname or IP}:8080

 The default admin user login is cn=admin,dc=ldap,dc=mydirectory,dc=com , password is admin